 Howard Community College is pleased to serve citizens from nations around the world.
 The college is a diverse learning community that is friendly and welcoming.
 Students from other nations feel at home and are valued as important members of the college community.
-Different admissions procedures apply as follows.
+Admission eligibility and tuition rates vary for international citizens based on immigration and residency status and federal and state laws.
+All applicants who are not United States Citizens are required to verify their immigration status with specified official documents.
+Photocopied credentials are not acceptable.
+Students who believe they may qualify for in-state rates should consult the office of admissions and advising.

 F1 STUDENTS —Howard Community College issues I-20s to qualified applicants, which they then use to obtain an F1 student visa.
-Learning programs available to F1 students are listed on the International (F1) Student Application for Admission.
+Degrees and areas of study are available to F1 students are listed on the International (F1) Student Application for Admission.
 Prospective F1 students are responsible for submitting all required forms and related documents.
 The original versions of documents must be submitted; photocopies are not acceptable.
 All application materials and documents must be submitted well within established deadlines to allow the college adequate time for processing and the prospective student enough time to obtain a visa.
 Deadline dates are earlier for overseas applicants and those seeking a change of status to F1.

 F1 ADMISSION REQUIREMENTS FOR DEGREE AND CERTIFICATE PROGRAMS–Students residing overseas and students seeking to change to F1 status must fulfill all application requirements by June 1 for the Fall term and by October 1 for the Spring term.
 Students currently in the United States who are seeking to transfer to the college or change their academic level must fulfill all application requirements by June 30 for the Fall term and by November 15 for the Spring term.
 Summer semester admission is not available for degree and certificate programs.
 All requirements and deadlines are strictly up held.
 Admissions requirements include submission of:

-- International (F1) Student Application to Certificate and Degree Programs and a $50 non-refundable application fee (money order required for overseas students).
-Students may be assessed additional fees for special shipping.
+- International (F1) Student Application to Certificate and Degree Programs and a $50 non-refundable application fee.

-- Official transcript of the TOEFL: Test of English as a Foreign Language (score requirements for degree and certificate programs are 203+ on the computerized version, 537+ on the paper version, and 74-75 on the web-based version).
+- Official transcript of the TOEFL: Test of English as a Foreign Language (score requirements for degree and certificate programs are 203+ on the computerized version, 537+ on the paper version, and 74 or higher on the web-based version).
 Students already in the United States may take the college’s placement exam instead of the TOEFL in which case placement into ENGL-086 or higher is required for admission.

 - Official secondary school transcripts verifying graduation and grades.